BenLever/COM528-AE2-BenLever/DESIGN.md

 `Anonymous` - A user who has not logged in
 `Customer` - A user who has logged in
 `Deactivated` - A user whose account is closed
-`Admin` - A user with elevated privileges
+`Admin` - A user with admin privledges

 | ID 	| Role  	 | Action | Outcome |
 | ----------- 	| ---------- | ----------- | ----------- |